citizenfx/fivem-docs/content/docs/scripting-reference/onesync/_index.md

 Most of the sync data is handled through player `31`, game events are handled through this player as well, this is a player reserved for every individual client, and it's used to write sync data to the server to later on be analyzed through sync-nodes for parsing.

 # What are sync nodes and how do I interpret them?
 Sync nodes are synchronization data nodes, networked entities depend on these to transmit data to other clients/players on the server.
 The most simple one we can find is `CSectorPositionDataNode`.

+{{% alert theme="warning" %}}We'll have to warn you that what lies ahead is a little bit technical and is just presented as is for educational purposes on how to analyze game-code and create a PR (pull request) if you would like to contribute to the [code-base][fivem-codebase]. {{% /alert %}}

 This synchronization data node is used to share sector position data to other clients about a specific entity, parsing is shown below.
-It's worth mentioning that the `Parse` code written down below is written by reverse-engineering game code (more or so by reading `NodeCommonDataOperations<class CSectorPositionDataNode, class IProximityMigrateableNodeDataAccessor>` first's VMT method which is the `read` method, which would be offset 8 from the VMT) so it requires a bit of know-how if one were to attempt to contribute to the repo and create a PR.
+It's worth mentioning that the `Parse` code written down below is written by reverse-engineering game code (more or so by reading `NodeCommonDataOperations<class CSectorPositionDataNode, class IProximityMigrateableNodeDataAccessor>` first's VMT ([Virtual Method Table][vmturl]) method which is the `read` method, which would be offset 8 from the VMT).

 *The game's VMT:*</br>
 ![Image](https://i.imgur.com/9Til977.png)